AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

   >
   >You can access an overview of shortcut keys available at any time using the hotkey `?` (question mark) when in a console.
   >
-  >For an overview of all keyboard shortcuts see the following documentation:
+  >For an overview of all keyboard shortcuts, see the following:
   >
   >* [Keyboard shortcuts for editing pages](/help/sites-authoring/page-authoring-keyboard-shortcuts.md)
   >* [Keyboard shortcuts for consoles](/help/sites-authoring/keyboard-shortcuts.md)